krelinga/krelinga.github.io/laptop_font_scaling.md

 ## XFCE Theme

-XFCE provides an alternative theme to help make the border directions around various windows a bit larger.
+XFCE provides an alternative theme to help make the border decorations around various windows a bit larger.
 There are two such themes right now:

 * `Default-hidpi`: a smaller increase in size.
 * `Default-xhidpi`: a larger increase in size.